 Facebook to limit last-minute political ads in final US election push

-SAN FRANCISCO: Facebook Inc said on Thursday it would stop accepting new political ads in the week before the U.S. election day on Nov.
-3, in a series of moves the company billed as its final plan for reducing risks of misinformation and election interference.
+SAN FRANCISCO: Facebook Inc said on Thursday (Oct 3) it would stop accepting new political ads in the week before the US election day on Nov 3, in a series of moves the company billed as its final plan for reducing risks of misinformation and election interference.

 Facebook, the world's biggest social network, will continue to allow campaigns and others to run political ads that are already in the system, and will permit them to change spending amounts and user targeting, but will block adjustments to the ads' content or design.